 It has a 7-day free trial.
-If you find it to your liking, you can register for a Basic Plan, Pro Plan, or a Techdegree Plan.
+If you find it to your liking, you can register for a Basic Plan, Pro Plan, or Techdegree Plan.
 The registration fee varies from $14.99 to $199 per month depending on the type of plan you choose.

 Since the best way to learn is by practicing, all Treehouse courses have quizzes and code challenges to help you get the hang of things in no time.

-PluralSight is another online education platform dedicated to helping students develop their tech skills.
+Pluralsight is another online education platform dedicated to helping students develop their tech skills.
 It provides web development, IT certification, and cloud training for both individual learners and professional teams.

 More than 50 expert-led courses are completely free.
-But if you wish to gain access to its entire library of over 7000 tech courses, you will have to purchase one of their membership plans.
+But if you wish to gain access to its entire library of over 7000 tech courses, you will have to purchase one of its membership plans.

 The prices are quite reasonable, starting from $29/month and going up to $440/year for premium learners.